Lateral Flow Tests In Schools

 by using the faster tests people will find out more quickly if they have the virus or not, and that will make it easier to control the spread.

 Remember - if you have symptoms of coronavirus you should order a standard test online or call 119.

-If you or anyone in your household tests positive or develops coronavirus symptoms, you should tell the school or college.
+If your child develops coronavirus symptoms, you should tell the school or college.
 You should then:

 Who Can Help?

 If you are worried or have more questions about using the home testing kits speak to your child's school.

 You can also contact the Healthy Child Programme by calling Just One Number on 0300 300 0123 or texting Parentline on 07520631590.
 Our opening hours are 8am-6pm Monday-Friday (excluding bank holidays) and 9am-1pm on Saturdays.

 If you are 11-19 you can text ChatHealth on 07480635060 for confidential advice from one of our team.

 You can speak to other Norfolk parents and carers by clicking our online community forum below.